 Inspection context and consistency.
 The latest graded inspection is June 2023, with an overall Requires Improvement judgement, and improvement priorities focused on consistent quality of education and assessment practice.
 This matters most for pupils who need reliably well-pitched teaching across every subject to stay confident.

 Competition for places.
-With 293 applications and 170 offers view of Year 7 demand, oversubscription is a real factor.
+Year 7 demand should be checked against current North Tyneside admissions information.
 Families should plan preferences carefully and treat open evening conversations as a way to test fit quickly.

 No sixth form on site.
 Post-16 progression requires an external move.
 For some students this is a positive reset; for others it is an extra transition to manage.
 Plan early in Year 10 so choices feel deliberate, not rushed.